AASW Practitioner Research Grant 2025/26

 In addition to the general conditions, the following specific conditions apply:

-- The successful applicant must file a mid-project progress report at an agreed mid-point of the project (emailed to AASW Professional Officer – Standards at [email protected] highlighting key milestones and tracking to budget.
+• The successful applicant must complete a mid-project progress report (emailed to Secretariat of the Research Committee at [email protected] highlighting key milestones and tracking to budget.

-- Acknowledge the AASW in all presentations and publications relating to the research, project or program.
+• Acknowledge the AASW in any presentations and publications relating to the research, project or program

-- Grant recipients are expected to present the outcomes of their research at an appropriate conference or through publication.
-Australian Social Work or Social Work Focus could be considered as a publication destination.
+• Grant recipients are expected to present the outcomes of their research at an appropriate conference or through publication.
+Australian Social Work or Social Work Focus could be considered.

 Funding rules